Charge an Electric Car: How Long Does it Take?

 The answer to the main question in this article is not immediately straightforward.
 Several factors affect how fast or slow an EV will charge, from environmental considerations to the charging infrastructure.
 So, before you can estimate your car’s charging speed and plan your route, you must first understand these factors.
 Here they are:

-• The battery’s state of charge.
 Most current battery packs on cars use lithium technology.
 Lithium batteries don’t like being completely empty or full, so many manufacturers recommend charging between 20 % and 80 %.
 This means you may not always fully charge your battery.
-Also, charging speed is typically reduced when the battery level is too low or too high, in order to protect the battery.
+Also, EV charging speed is typically reduced when the battery level is too low or too high, in order to protect the battery.

 How long does it take to charge an electric car?
 A blue BMW electric car charging in a public station.